Multiuser I-MMSE: Appendix B: Multiuser MMSE(snr) and I(snr) for BPSK Inputs

-For the two user MAC driven by BPSK inputs, the values of $\bf{x_1}=\{1,-1\}$ and $\bf{x_2}=\{1,-1\}$.
+For the two user MAC driven by BPSK inputs, the values of ${\bf{x_1}}=\{1,-1\}$ and ${\bf{x_2}}=\{1,-1\}$.
 The non-linear estimates in \eqref{5.5.01} and \eqref{5.5.02} consider that both user inputs are decoded jointly.
 However, we are interested in successive decoding of the users inputs.

 Therefore, the non-linear estimate of user 1 decoded first in the MAC considering user 2 as noise that scales the SNR of user 1, and so we can write it with respect to all possible permutations of the possible inputs of user 1 as follows:

 However,

 Digging into the depth of the right hand side of equation~\eqref{5511}, we have:

 Thus,